Revealed Preference Analysis Under Limited Attention: Theoretical Results

-In this section, we turn attention to incomplete data sets.
-Starting with \cite{afriat1967construction} revealed preference theory has utilized linear programming to implement revealed preference tests.
+In this section, we turn our attention to incomplete data sets.
+The seminal work of \cite{afriat1967construction} on revealed preference theory utilizes linear programming to implement revealed preference tests on any given data set (complete or incomplete).
 The major advantage of using linear programming is computational feasibility.
 However, the limited attention theory is not compatible with the standard linear programming techniques.
-The major difference is that in the standard revealed preference one can draw inference with certainty based on the choices.
+The major difference is that in the standard revealed preference one can draw inferences with ``certainty'' from choice.
 That is,

-However, revealed preference inference cannot be certainly made under the limited attention logic as illustrated by \cite{de2021bounded}, and revelations of the following nature are critical.
+However, revealed preference inference may be \textit{uncertain} under limited attention model.
+There are two reasons for this uncertainty.
+The first is illustrated by \cite{de2021bounded}.
+These authors argue that revealed preferences of the following form are critical in characterizing the generic CLA model on an incomplete data set.

-The expression above directly results from the property that defines an attention filter.
-If we remove an alternative that is not being paid attention to, then the attention set should not change.
-Thus, if we observe the choice inconsistency of the form above, then it has to be the case that while moving from one budget to another (either from $B_i$ to $B_j$ or $B_j$ to $B_i$) at least one alternative removed was in a consideration set.
-Thus, we can only make inference about revealed preferences under limited attention if we use the "or-logic".
-To account for the presence of the "or-logic" in the revealed preference formulation, we employ mixed integer programming (MIP).
-That is, amending the linear program with some integer (binary) variables which would take care of the "or-logic" embedded in the condition above whenever needed.
+Note that this revealed preference information is uncertain because it is expressed using \textbf{or}.
+The expression is indeed a direct result from the property that defines an attention filter.
+If we remove an alternative that is not being paid attention to, then the attention filter should not change.
+Thus, if we observe the choice inconsistency between $B_i$ and $B_j$, then it has to be the case that while moving from one budget to another (either from $B_i$ to $B_j$ or $B_j$ to $B_i$) we should remove something that is being paid attention to. (otherwise the choice should not change in this process which can not be the case since we observe a reversal) This means that, revealed preferences under limited attention may come in \textbf{or} form.
+In addition to this observation from \cite{de2021bounded}, we should note that $k^{th}$-order CLA model directly adds another channel for the ``or-logic'' in revealed preference.
+For example, if we observe $\C\{x,y,z\} = x$ and we believe that DM's attention floor is $2$, then we will have revealed preference information in the form: $x \succ y$ or $x \succ z$.